Eschatologue/CM_wiki/docs/class/druid/moon.md

 ### Level 3: Circle Forms

-You have learned ancient techniques that allow you to channel lunar magic when you assume a Wild Shape form, granting you the following benefits:
+You have learned ancient techniques that allow you to channel lunar magic when you assume a **:material-paw: Wild Shape** form, granting you the following benefits:

 **Challenge Rating**{ .inl } The maximum Challenge Rating for the form equals your Druid level divided by 3 (round down).